 September 10, 1977 dawned damp and grey for the citizens of Marseilles, especially those residing in Les Baumettes Prison.
-All the inmates (and some of the staff) were were in a dark mood as they contemplated the rising of the dawn and the falling of executioner Marcel Chevalier’s blade.
-Inmates of ‘Death Alley’ were equally subdued.
-If they were relieved at that day not being theirs they were too tactful to show it.
+All the inmates (and some of the staff) were in a dark mood contemplating the rising of the sun and the fall of executioner Marcel Chevalier’s blade.
+Inmates of what the French called ‘Death Alley’ were equally subdued.
+If they were relieved that the day was someone’s and not theirs they were too tactful to show it.
 If they felt any guilt at hoping their door wouldn’t be opened they kept their silence.

 By 1977 death sentences were rare and executions even rarer.
-Much of the French public and its politicians had turned against the death penalty.
-When Chevalier inherited the job from his uncle Andre Obrecht in 1975 he worked only a few times, although he his son was at Djandoubi’s execution to assist and watch should he succeed his father.
+Much of the French public and their politicians had turned against capital punishment.
+When Chevalier inherited the job from his uncle Andre Obrecht in 1975 he worked only a few times, although his son was at Djandoubi’s execution to assist and watch should he succeed his father.
 Judicial death in France had long been a family affair, after all.

-Not that people called him a ‘bourreaux’ much any more.
-In 1870 the term had been outlawed and calling anybody a ‘bourreaux’ became a crime.
-The same changes also mandated that only one chief executioner would be required and he was required by law to reside in Paris.
-Overnight the regional executioners lost their jobs, although some did continue as assistant executioners or ‘valets.’
-Now that ‘Monsieurs de (insert town here) were largely out of work there was only one chief and he bore a sinister nickname;
+Not that people called Chevalier a ‘bourreaux’ much any more.
+In 1870 the term had been outlawed and calling anybody a ‘bourreaux’ had become a crime.
+The same changes also mandated that only one chief executioner be employed and required by law to reside in Paris.
+Overnight regional executioners lost their jobs, although some did continue as assistant executioners or ‘valets.’
+Now that ‘Monsieurs de (insert town here)’ were largely out of work there was only one chief and he bore a sinister nickname;

 ‘The Man from Paris has arrived.’

 Who would it be, they wondered?
 Whose cell would be unlocked?
 Who would be taken away never to return, perhaps kicking and screaming on their final walk?
-Until 5am they didn’t know but, for at least one of them and maybe more, the time between four a five in the morning was when they’d find out.
+Until 5am they didn’t know but, for at least one of them and sometimes more, between four and five in the morning was when they found out.

 Would the keys rattle in their cell door..?